ScottMorse/vveb-audio/README.md

 * Create an initial React package or submodule of the graph package that implements hook and/or component-based utilities for reading and operating on the graph state.
 * Experimental: Provide a testing package with a complete mock of the Web Audio API, minus actual audio data processing.

-This project is experimental and not currently accepting outside contributors.
+VVeb Audio is not accepting outside contributors at this time.